Produce of the Month Guide: Swiss Chard

 I’ll confess that I don’t use the stems of the chard, which seems sad since they’re so pretty.
 Because they’re so hardy, they have a longer cooking time so they should be cooked separately.

-While I was researching this post I found some great ways to use them up here.
+While I was researching this post I found 5 Ways to Eat Chard Stems by the Kitchn.

 Sweet Thai Chili Chicken Swiss Chard Wraps with Peanut Ginger Sauce by Half Baked Harvest